IsaacWoods/poplar/book/syscalls/pci_get_info.md

 - `1` if the task does not have the correct capabilities
 - `2` if the given buffer can't hold all the descriptors
 - `3` if the address to the descriptor buffer is invalid
+- `4` if the platform doesn't support PCI

 If the status code is `0` (i.e. the system call succeeded), bits `16..48` contain the number of descriptors written back.
 If the status code is `2` (i.e. the buffer was not large enough), bits `16..48` contain the number of entries that